wostzone/api-go/docs/config.md

 The config directory contains the client library for reading hub and plugin configuration.

-The hub configuration is defined in api/HubConfig.go
+The hub configuration is defined in HubConfig.go